pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 Nothing's wasted"
 --Sofi Tukker, *Spiral*

+"Against the assault of laughter nothing can stand."
+--Mark Twain

+"Get a bicycle.
+You will not regret it.
+If you live."
+--Mark Twain

+"Be respectful to your superiors, if you have any."
+--Mark Twain

+"You should never do anything wicked and lay it on your brother, when it is just as convenient to lay it on some other boy."
+--Mark Twain

+"You can't reason with your heart; it has its own laws, and thumps about things which the intellect scorns."
+--Mark Twain

+"There isn't time---so brief is life---for bickerings, apologies, heartburnings, callings to account.
+There is only time for loving---& but an instant, so to speak, for that."
+--Mark Twain

+"The darling mispronunciations of childhood!---dear me, there's no music that can touch it; and how one grieves when it wastes away and dissolves into correctness, knowing it will never visit his bereaved ear again."
+--Mark Twain

+"As good as church letting out"
+--Mark Twain

+"I haven't a particle of confidence in a man who has no redeeming petty vices."
+--Mark Twain

+"I was young and foolish then.
+Now I'm old and foolisher."
+--Mark Twain

 "College is a place where a professor's lecture notes go straight to the students' lecture notes without passing through the brains of either."
 --Mark Twain